Freetrade: Controversy

-In January 2020, Freetrade faced allegations of fostering a toxic workplace culture following an investigation by City A.M. into employee complaints.
-Reports indicated that between 2018 and 2019, the company had a 50% staff turnover rate, with the entire design team resigning at one point.
-Former employees described being pressured into excessive workloads and cited dysfunctional management, abusive communication, and a lack of recognition for good performance.
+In January 2020, Freetrade faced allegations over its workplace culture following an investigation by City A.M. into employee complaints.
+The report said that between 2018 and 2019 the company had a 50% staff turnover rate, with the entire design team resigning at one point.
+Former employees described pressure to work excessive hours and cited dysfunctional management, abusive communication, and a lack of recognition for good performance.